Twice Sequential Monte Carlo for Tree Search: Introduction

 \section{Introduction}

 The objective of Reinforcement Learning (RL) is to approximate optimal policies for decision problems formulated as interactive environments.
-For this purpose, model-based RL algorithms that use \emph{search} (also called planning) with a model of the environment's dynamics for policy optimization have been tremendously successful.
+For this purpose, model-based RL algorithms that use \emph{search} (also called \textit{planning}) with a model of the environment's dynamics for policy improvement have been tremendously successful.
 Examples include games \citep{AlphaGo}, robotics \citep{sampled_mz} and algorithm discovery \citep{AlphaTensor,AlphaDev}.
 These milestone approaches are all based in the Alpha/MuZero \citep[A/MZ,][]{AlphaZero,muzero} algorithm family and are driven by Monte Carlo Tree Search \citep[MCTS, see][]{mcts_new_survey}.
 Like many search algorithms, the main bottleneck of MCTS is intensive compute and therefore runtime cost.
-Due to the sequential nature of MCTS \citep{mcts_is_sequential,spo}, it is challenging to address its runtime cost through parallelization and GPU acceleration \citep[for example, with JAX,][]{jax2018github} which are staples of other modern deep RL approaches.
+Due to the sequential nature of MCTS \citep{mcts_is_sequential,spo}, it is challenging to address its runtime cost through parallelization and GPU acceleration (for example, with JAX \cite{jax2018github}) which are staples of modern deep RL.
 In addition, MCTS requires maintaining the entire search tree in memory.
-Modern GPU-acceleration approaches such as JAX require static shapes for best performance which forces memory usage to scale with the tree size and makes space complexity another possible bottleneck for GPU scalability.
+GPU-acceleration approaches often require static shapes for best performance which forces memory usage to scale with the tree size and makes space complexity another bottleneck for GPU scalability.

-To address this, alternative search algorithms have emerged \citep{piche2019}.
-These algorithms use Sequential Monte Carlo \cite[SMC, see][]{chopin2020introduction} for policy optimization in the Control as Inference \citep[CAI, see][]{levine2018cai} probabilistic inference framework for RL.
+To address this, alternative search algorithms for policy improvement have emerged \citep{piche2019,spo}.
+These algorithms use Sequential Monte Carlo \citep[SMC, see][]{chopin2020introduction} for policy optimization in the Control as Inference \citep[CAI, see][]{levine2018cai} probabilistic inference framework for RL.
 SMC is used to approximate a distribution over trajectories generated by an improved policy at the root using $N$ particles in parallel.
-The parallel nature and lower memory cost, which scales linearly with $N$, make SMC well suited for parallelization and GPU acceleration.
-Variations of SMC have been shown to have competitive performance to MCTS \citep{spo,trtpi}.
+The parallel nature and lower memory cost, which scales linearly with $N$, make SMC well suited for parallelization and GPU acceleration \citep{spo} and competitive with MCTS for policy improvement \citep{spo,trtpi}.